malc-u/SomeoneKnowsSomething/TESTING.md

 - **Result**: page is responsive and can be used on all planned devices.
 There are no elements on this page that are not responding as planned.
 - **Conclusion**: all tests that were run on responsivenes were passed therefore page is fully responsive.

+### Bugs - responsiveness

+Throughout the develompment process I came across these bugs:

+- Hero image
+  - Bug: image was not displaying as intended
+  - Fix: added media in CSS to contain the image within container instead of covering it
+  - Result: this bug was removed and the picture is displayed as intended on big screens
+-

 # User stories testing